Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Comparing the 1PI-resummed calculation with other approaches

 \subsection{Relic density}

 We now compare the different predictions to the DM relic density from the methods discussed in the previous section.
-In Fig.~\ref{fig:OmegaDM_comparison}, we plot the time-evolution of the relic density in Eq.~\eqref{eq:OmegaDM_final} based on the different evaluated interaction rate densities discussed above and depicted in Fig.~\ref{fig:InteractionRateComp}.
+In Fig.~\ref{fig:OmegaDM_comparison}, we plot the time evolution of the relic density in Eq.~\eqref{eq:OmegaDM_final} based on the different evaluated interaction rate densities discussed above and depicted in Fig.~\ref{fig:InteractionRateComp}.
 The results obtained in the CTP formalism from Eq.~\eqref{eq:numbdensEQ}, by employing 1PI-resummed propagators (cf. Sec.~\ref{sec:1PI}) are displayed with red solid lines and their HTL-resummed version (cf. Sec.~\ref{sec:HTL}) in red-dashed, while the solution using tree-level propagators with thermal masses is shown in red short-dashed lines.
-In addition, green solid lines represent the relic density evolution obtained in the Boltzmann equation approach using decays with vacuum masses only, see Eq.~\eqref{eq:DecayRate}, while the relic density including decays with in-vacuum and thermal masses (Eq.~\eqref{eq:DecayRateTh}, dot-dashed blue) and scattering processes (dashed blue) according to Eq.~\eqref{eq:Rate_scatdec} result in the solid blue curves.
+In addition, green solid lines represent the relic density evolution obtained in the Boltzmann equation approach using decays with vacuum masses only, see Eq.~\eqref{eq:DecayRate}.
+Moreover, we show the relic density including decays (Eq.~\eqref{eq:DecayRateTh}, small-dashed blue) and scattering processes (Eq.~\eqref{eq:Rate_scatdec}, dashed blue) each with in-vacuum and thermal masses.
+The combination of both is shown in solid blue.
 This color scheme is in complete analogy to Fig.~\ref{fig:InteractionRateComp}.
 We show the results for the four benchmark points $G=\left \lbrace 1.2, 0.5 \right \rbrace$ and $\delta=\left \lbrace 0.1, 10 \right \rbrace$.

-Generally speaking, one finds that for small mass splittings $\delta$ scattering contributions dominate the relic density, while decay contributions constitute the dominant production channel for larger $\delta$.
+Furthermore, Fig.~\ref{fig:OmegaDM_ratios} illustrates the evoution of the DM relic density normalized to the 1PI-resummed result for the same data points in the same color code.

-Finally, in the $(G,\delta)$-plane of Figs.~\ref{fig:OmegaDM_FullvsVac}-\ref{fig:OmegaDM_FullvsHTL} we show the percentage deviations of the relic density obtained with the methods outlined in this section to the main new result of this article obtained with 1PI-resummed propagators.
+Finally, in the $(G,\delta)$-plane of Figs.~\ref{fig:OmegaDM_FullvsVac}-\ref{fig:OmegaDM_FullvsHTL} we show the relative deviation of the relic density obtained with the methods outlined in the beginning of this section with respect to the one obtained from 1PI-resummed propagators.
 We also indicate with a color scheme if such methods lead to a larger (yellow to red colors) or smaller (azure to blue colors) DM abundance.
-We state and briefly discuss the accuracy of each method in the following.
+We state and briefly discuss the accuracy of each method in the following:

 \\